primordial-software-llc/aws-lambda-deploy/README.md

 # Aws Lambda Deploy

-Infrastructure as code project to create lambda functions, schedules and assign permissions. **Functions will be deleted if they already exist.**
+Infrastructure as code project to create lambda functions, schedules and assign permissions.

  - Deploy multiple instances of a function
  - Deploy function to multiple regions